atbcb/usab-uswds/_pages/about/budget-performance/cj.md

 In August 1998, the Workforce Investment Act of 1998, which includes the Rehabilitation Act Amendments of 1998, was signed into law.
 Section 508 of the Rehabilitation Act Amendments requires that when federal departments or agencies develop, procure, maintain, or use electronic and information technology, they shall ensure that the technology is accessible to people with disabilities, unless an undue burden would be imposed on the department or agency.

 Section 508 required the Board to publish standards setting forth a definition of electronic and information technology and the technical and functional performance criteria for such technology.
-The Board and GSA were required to provide technical assistance to individuals and federal departments and agencies concerning the requirements of section 508.
+The Board and GSA were required to provide technical assistance to individuals and federal departments and agencies concerning the requirements of Section 508.

 In developing its standards, the Board was required to consult with various federal agencies, the electronic and information technology industry, and appropriate public or nonprofit agencies or organizations, including organizations representing individuals with disabilities.
 The Board convened a 27-member Electronic and Information Technology Access Advisory Committee to assist in developing its standards.
 The Committee presented its report to the Board in May 1999.
 The Board issued a notice of proposed rulemaking on access to electronic and information technology in March 2000.
 A final rule was published in December&nbsp;2000.
 In April 2001, the Federal Acquisition Regulatory Council incorporated the Board&rsquo;s standards into revisions to the Federal Acquisition Regulations.